Skip to main content

 How does Boise State determine whether a performance evaluation is current?

-• For classified and professional staff, the evaluation must have been completed between November 1, 2023 and March 1, 2024.
+• For classified and professional staff, the evaluation must have been completed between October 1 to March 1.
+If March 1 falls on a Saturday, the yearly performance evaluation is due the Friday prior.

 How does my performance evaluation score impact my CEC?